 - 4.1.
 In terms of section 8(1) of the Competition Act a dominant firm may not charge an excessive price to the detriment of consumers or customers. - 4.2.
-In terms of section 8(3)(() of the Competition Act during any period of the national disaster, a material price increase of a good or service contemplated in Annexure A which - - 4.1.1. does not correspond to or is not equivalent to the increase in the cost of providing that good or service; or - 4.1.2. increases in net margin or mark-up on that good or service above the average margin or mark-up for that good or service in the three-month period prior to 1 March 2020 is a relevant and critical factor for determining whether the price is excessive or unfair and indicates prima facie that the price is excessive or unfair." - 2.5 Annexure A lists the goods and services that fall to be regulated by the Consumer Protection Regulations. - 2.6 On 23 March 2020, the President of the Republic of South Africa announced the enforcement of a nationwide lockdown for 21 days with effect from midnight on Thursday, 26 March 2020. - 2.7 On 3 April 2020, the Tribunal Rules for COVID-19 Excessive Pricing Complaint Referrals were published and thereafter, on 6 April, the Tribunal Directive for Covid-19 Excessive Pricing Complaint Referrals was issued.
+In terms of section 8(3)(f) of the Competition Act during any period of the national disaster, a material price increase of a good or service contemplated in Annexure A which - - 4.1.1. does not correspond to or is not equivalent to the increase in the cost of providing that good or service; or - 4.1.2. increases in net margin or mark-up on that good or service above the average margin or mark-up for that good or service in the three-month period prior to 1 March 2020. is a relevant and critical factor for determining whether the price is excessive or unfair and indicates prima facie that the price is excessive or unfair." - 2.5 Annexure A lists the goods and services that fall to be regulated by the Consumer Protection Regulations.

+- 2.6 On 23 March 2020, the President of the Republic of South Africa announced the enforcement of a nationwide lockdown for 21 days with effect from midnight on Thursday, 26 March 2020. - 2.7 On 3 April 2020, the Tribunal Rules for COVID-19 Excessive Pricing Complaint Referrals were published and thereafter, on 6 April, the Tribunal Directive for Covid-19 Excessive Pricing Complaint Referrals was issued. - 2.8 On 9 April 2020, the President of the Republic of South Africa announced an extension of the enforced nationwide lockdown by a further two weeks, until the end of April 2020.

-3. THE COMMISSION'S INVESTIGATIONS AND FINDINGS
+3 THE COMMISSION'S INVESTIGATIONS AND FINDINGS